hplgit/fenics-tutorial/pub/python/vol1_updated/README.md

 It is modified to reproduce the original result as must as possible, except these failures:
     1. Plotting in ft06 is disabled.
     2. Progress bar is disabled.
-    3. ft10 and ft11 are not fixed yet.
+    3. Demo No.3 in ft10 couldn't be fixed.